State College, PA - Centre County Adds 46 COVID-19 Cases -

 Centre County Adds 46 COVID-19 Cases

-Centre County reported 46 new COVID-19 cases on Thursday to bring its total to 4,184 since the first was confirmed in March, according to the Pennsylvania Department of Health.
-The county also had 226 new negative test results, increasing its total to 36,207.
+Centre County reported 46 new COVID-19 cases Saturday to bring its total to 4,272 since the first was confirmed in March, according to the Pennsylvania Department of Health.
+The county also had 406 new negative test results, increasing its total to 36,902.

-According to DOH data, 17 COVID-19 patients are hospitalized at Mount Nittany Medical Center, an increase of three since Wednesday and a record high for the hospital.
-Two of the COVID inpatients are on ventilators.

-The Centre County Coroner's Office has confirmed 15 total deaths attributed to the virus.
-Two of those deaths occurred on Tuesday— a 77-year-old man and a 62-year-old woman.
-COVID deaths reported by the coroner's office range in age from 62 to 101.
-DOH has reported a total of 16 deaths attributed to the virus in Centre County, the most recent on Friday.
+DOH data now shows 18 COVID-19 deaths for Centre County, an increase of one since Friday.

+The county coroner's office reported an 89-year-old woman's death on Thursday was attributed to the virus.
+The coroner's office has confirmed 16 COVID-19 deaths ranging in age from 62 to 101.
 The health department reports deaths based on county of residency, regardless of where they occur, while the coroner's office reports deaths that occur within the county.

+Mount Nittany Medical Center has 17 COVID-19 hospitalizations, unchanged since Friday, with one patient on a ventilator.
+According to the hospital, patients range in age from 31 to 92, according to the hospital.
+Since Oct.
+1, Mount Nittany has admitted 47 COVID positive patients, with an average census of 11 COVID positive inpatients per day.
+In September, it had a total of 16 COVID positive patients.

-Statewide, the health department reported 2,228 new positives, the sixth time in eight days Pennsylvania has eclipsed 2,000 new cases.
-The state has had a total of 202,876 cases.
+Statewide, the health department reported 2,510 new positives, increasing Pennsylvania's total to 208,027 cases.

 Centre County's cases by zip code, according to available DOH data: